jordantoaster/dvc-exemplar/README.md

 The core goal is to showcase how to merge data, code and models into a single retreivable snapshot using GIT.

+In this project you can modify the data as you desire and generate a new model through running...

+``python src/preprocessing.py data/data.csv``

+then

+``python src/train.py data``

+which will take a given dataset, process the data and generate a new model from which you can play with the DVC workflow.

 ## Setup

 1. Clone the repostory locally.